cooscoos/news_reader/README.md

 # BBC News CLI

-Picture this scene.
-You're working in a terminal.
-You don't want to leave.
-Suddenly, you're struck with the burning desire to access the most read stories on the BBC News.
+You're working in a terminal, and you don't want to leave, but you desparately want to access the Most Read stories on BBC News.

-Sound familiar to you?
+Sound familiar?

 Yeah, no, me neither, but here's a CLI app that'll do just that, coded in Rust.

-I don't work for the BBC; this is a hobby project.
+This is a hobby project; I don't work for the BBC.

 ![snapshot of the app](/snapshot.png "snapshot of the app")